sphinx-doc/sphinx/doc/tutorial/first-steps.rst

 .. note::

-   Generating a PDF using Sphinx can be done running ``make latexpdf``, provided that the system has a working LaTeX installation, as explained in the documentation of :class:`sphinx.builders.latex.LaTeXBuilder`.
+   Generating a PDF using Sphinx can be done by running ``make latexpdf``, provided that the system has a working LaTeX installation, as explained in the documentation of :class:`sphinx.builders.latex.LaTeXBuilder`.
    Although this is perfectly feasible, such installations are often big,